scf4/styled-map/README.md

 <Button kind='warning'>Click</Button> // will be red
 ```

-**Note: This currently doesn't work doesn't work with the pseudo-CSS syntax ([new in v3.0](https://github.com/scf4/styled-map/issues/7)).
+**Note: This currently doesn't work with the pseudo-CSS syntax ([new in v3.0](https://github.com/scf4/styled-map/issues/7)).
 This functionality should arrive by v4.0.
 PRs welcome!**:

 ## Typings